ApoorvTyagi/stats/README.md

 ### Activity Timeline
 - 📅 **Weekly Activity** - View PR activity over the last 4 weeks
 - 📊 **Created vs Merged** - Side-by-side comparison of PRs created and merged each week
-- 📈 **Trend Indicators** - See percentage change compared to previous period
+- 📈 **Trend Indicators** - See percentage change compared to the previous period
 - 💡 **Interactive Tooltips** - Hover over bars to see detailed weekly stats

 ### Day of Week Analysis